GATB/DiscoSnp/README.md

 # User manual

-See

-    doc/discoSnp_user_guide.pdf or doc/discoSnp_user_guide.txt
+See doc/discoSnp_user_guide.pdf or doc/discoSnp_user_guide.txt

 # DiscoSnpRad
-While using `run_discoSnpRad.sh` script, the main `run_discoSnp++.sh` is called, using options specific to RAD-Seq: branching strategy, kind of extensions, abundance threshold, and kind of bubbles to be found.
+While dealing with RAD-Seq data,  `run_discoSnpRad.sh` script should be used.
+It uses options specific to RAD-Seq: branching strategy, kind of extensions, abundance threshold, and kind of bubbles to be found.
+Moreover, it clusters variants per locus by calling the `discoRAD_finalization.sh` pipeline.
+Cluster information is  reported in the final provided VCF file.

-Moreover, a catalogue of scripts specific to RAD-Seq variant analyses are available in the `scripts_RAD` directory.
-Note that in this directory, a script, `discoRAD_finalization.sh`, pipelines elements of a classical RAD-Seq data analyse: variant clustering, rank filtering, missing data filtering, paralogous filtering, ...
 A README file describes all scripts and the `discoRAD_finalization.sh` pipeline.

 # Contact